Christian-DAntonio/Javascript-Practice/README.md

 possible.
 I want to start on the actual navbar today 9:23 AM
 I made my logo in Adobe and put it in my Navbar.
 I also styled it to match whow big it should look on the page.
+9:45 AM
+Implemented the basic il lists inside of the divs.
+This was done with simple html code and I replaced the logo I had orignally.